johnpapa/ng-demos/modular/README.md

 Run `gulp serve-dev-debug` or `gulp serve-dev-debug-brk` to debug node via the Gulp tasks in this project.

 ### Issues

-If a process stays connected find it and kill with these commands
+####If a process stays connected find it and kill with these commands

 ```
 lsof -i TCP|fgrep LISTEN
 kill -9 34608
 ```

+####Set up some aliases for the Mac

+Edit the bash profile

+    nano ~/.bash_profile

+Enter the aliases

+    /usr/local/bin
+    alias lsp='sudo lsof -i -n -P | grep LISTEN'

+    alias cdmod='cd _git/ng-demos/modular'

+    alias gadd='git add . -A'

+CTRL-X and save

+Source the file

+    source ~/.bash_profile